 But what about the Wackerman?

 At about the same time Ada decided to take her daughters Dorothy and Helen across the country, Ada’s mother and sister Leona also moved to California.
-By the late 1920’s all of them were living very near each other in Pasadena and on the 1930 census, Carolina, still calling herself a widow, was again living down the street from her ex-husband John.
+By the late 1920’s all of them were living near each other in Pasadena.
+On the 1930 census, Carolina, still calling herself a widow, was again living down the street from her ex-husband John.